HyperNylium/mdnx-auto-dl/README.md

 And you are done!
 The application will now monitor the series you have specified in `config.json` and download new episodes as they become available!

 # Docs
 This is not the entire documentation that i want, but it will do for now.
-In the future, i will have a more detailed seperate documentation file with examples.
+In the future, i will have a more detailed seperate documentation file with examples. \
+If you have any questions, please open an issue and i will try to help you :)

 | Config                             | Default value                                                                 | Explanation                                                                                                    |
 | :--------------------------------- | :---------------------------------------------------------------------------: | :------------------------------------------------------------------------------------------------------------- |